This post may contain affiliate links. Please read our disclosure policy.

 Close-up shot of Avocado Hummus.

-1. Serve and Garnish: Spoon into a bowl, drizzle with a little bit of olive oil, and sprinkle with paprika for a simple but beautiful finish.
+1. Serve: Spoon into bowl, drizzle with olive oil, and sprinkle with paprika for beautiful finish.

 This avocado hummus is incredibly versatile and works with just about anything you’d normally pair with a dip.
 Serve it with a Buttery Garlic Naan Bread, crunchy vegetable sticks, or Flour Tortillas for a simple snack or party platter.